niemet0502/guma/README.md

 Data-Access	| [/backend-services/data-access/](/backend-services/data-access)	| [Go](https://go.dev/) |  Service connected to the database and responsible of exposing a REST api	|

 ## Deployment

+## License
+The tool is available as open source under the terms of the [MIT License](https://opensource.org/license/MIT)